Hearing Impairment Resources for Patients

-Bluegrass Hearing Clinic offers patients a variety of options and resources to help fund their hearing health.
+Bluegrass Hearing Clinic offers patients a variety of options and hearing impairment resources to help fund their hearing health.
 We accept a wide range of insurance plans and payment options with money-saving benefits so our patients can look forward to a stress-free hearing future.
 We have several options to assist in funding hearing services and device aids that provide affordable hearing care for any budget.

 Our hearing care professionals guide you through the entire process from finding the best treatment for your hearing needs to finding an affordable payment option.
 Our payment support plans are shown below.
-Feel free to call us to discuss funding options during your next appointment.
+Feel free to call us to discuss hearing aid funding options during your next appointment.
 Our team is happy to explain each of the available features and options in extensive detail to help you make the best decision.

 Private Health Insurance